Agnostic Tomography of Stabilizer Product States: Introduction

 As an illustrative example of the challenges in agnostic tomography, consider $\calC$ to be the class of $n$-qubit product states, meaning the states that decompose into a tensor product $\ket{\psi_1} \otimes \ket{\psi_2} \otimes \cdots \otimes \ket{\psi_n}$ of single-qubit states $\ket{\psi_i}$.
 There is a straightforward tomography algorithm to learn an unknown state $\ket{\psi}$ from $\calC$: perform tomography separately on each qubit of $\ket{\psi}$.
 However, this algorithm fails catastrophically to be a good agnostic learner for $\calC$.
-If we feed in the GHZ state $\ket{\psi} = \frac{\ket{0^n} + \ket{1^n}}{\sqrt{2}}$, the local density matrix of each qubit looks maximally mixed, giving no information.
-Yet, the global state $\ket{\psi}$ has fidelity $1/2$ with either $\ket{0^n}, \ket{1^n} \in \calC$.
-This further reveals that any agnostic learner for product states will have to go beyond looking at single-qubit reduced density matrices.
+If we feed in the GHZ state $\rho = \left(\frac{\ket{0^n} + \ket{1^n}}{\sqrt{2}}\right)\left(\frac{\bra{0^n} + \bra{1^n}}{\sqrt{2}}\right)$, the local density matrix of each qubit looks maximally mixed, giving no information.
+Yet, the global state $\rho$ has fidelity $1/2$ with either $\ket{0^n}, \ket{1^n} \in \calC$.
+This further reveals that any agnostic learner for product states will have to go beyond looking at single-qubit reduced density matrices.\footnote{A more general example shows that even when the product state fidelity is arbitrarily close to $1$, single-qubit local density matrices are insufficient to find the best product state approximation; see~\cite[Section 2]{bakshi24learning}.}